FineMedLM-o1: Enhancing Medical Knowledge Reasoning Ability of LLM from Supervised Fine-Tuning to Test-Time Training: Related Work

-The development of medical LLMs is of profound significance to human society.
-These models can assist doctors in making rapid and accurate diagnoses, formulating treatment plans by integrating extensive medical data and clinical cases, and even supporting medical institutions in optimizing resource allocation to enhance the efficiency and quality of healthcare services \cite{thirunavukarasu2023large, wang2024survey}.
-Consequently, researchers have pursued diverse approaches to building powerful medical LLMs.
-For instance, ChatDoctor \cite{li2023chatdoctor} utilizes patient-doctor conversation data and is fine-tuned on LLaMA to improve language model accuracy in healthcare applications.
-DISC-MedLLM \cite{bao2023disc} employs a two-stage SFT strategy: the first stage integrates medical domain knowledge and conversational capabilities into the model using large-scale instruction datasets, while the second stage fine-tunes it on a smaller, high-quality dataset curated with the assistance of ChatGPT and filtered by human experts to align with human preferences.
 Despite these advancements, existing models often struggle to deliver professional responses to domain-specific medical questions.
-To this end, \citet{yang2024pediatricsgpt} proposed PediatricsGPT, a model tailored to pediatrics, which leverages high-quality instruction datasets and intricate training procedures, contributing significantly to pediatric expertise in LLMs.
-However, these models exhibit limitations when addressing tasks requiring complex medical reasoning.
+To this end, some researchers propose PediatricsGPT \citep{yang2024pediatricsgpt}, a model tailored to pediatrics, which leverages high-quality instruction datasets and intricate training procedures, contributing significantly to pediatric expertise in LLMs.
+However, these models struggle to solve complex medical problems through step-by-step reasoning and self-correction.
 Our work builds upon the paradigm of using medical knowledge to perform SFT and DPO on LLMs, introducing innovations in data utilization and training strategies to enhance reasoning capabilities for complex medical problems.
 Moreover, we address a critical gap in domain-specific medical datasets by releasing high-quality SFT datasets encompassing 5 primary medical specialties and 29 subspecialties, providing a valuable resource to the community.
-Notably, shortly before the release of our research, HuatuoGPT-o1 \cite{chen2024huatuogpto1medicalcomplexreasoning}, a medical reasoning model trained with SFT and Proximal Policy Optimization (PPO) \cite{schulman2017proximal}, was introduced, offering valuable insights into improving LLMs' complex medical reasoning capabilities.
+Notably, shortly before the publication of our study, HuatuoGPT-o1 \citep{chen2024huatuogpto1medicalcomplexreasoning} was launched.
+This medical reasoning model, trained using SFT and Proximal Policy Optimization (PPO) \citep{schulman2017proximal}, provides valuable insights for enhancing the complex medical reasoning capabilities of LLMs.
 We believe that our research not only advances the field of medical LLMs but also provides valuable methodologies and resources to inspire progress in enhancing LLM reasoning abilities across medicine and other specialized domains.